asiffer/netspot/README.template.md

 This is the second big refactoring.
 Many things have changed, making the way to use **netspot** more *modern*.

-- Single and statically-compiled binary.
-Forget about the server, just run the binary on what you want (a server mode still exists but it is rather minimal)
+- Single and statically-compiled binary is provided
 - Better performances!
-I think that **netspot** can process twice as fast: **1M pkt/s** on my affordable desktop and **100K pkt/s** on a Raspberry 3B+.
+I think that **netspot** can process twice as fast: **1M+ pkt/s** on my affordable desktop and **100K pkt/s** on a Raspberry 3B+.
-- Developper process has been improved so as to "easily" add new counters, statistics and exporting modules.
+- Developer process has been improved so as to "easily" add new counters, statistics and exporting modules.
+- Docs has been enriched
+- Static dashboard is available on server mode
+- First docker image is provided
+- Release process is fully automated through `repository_dispatch` events cascade
+- Some minor bugs have been fixed

 ### Version 1.3